In the Dark: Secrets, Tests, and the Quest for Clarity

 Callum had run another 8 kilometres after he separated from Dar.

 It wasn’t supposed to feel like this.
 He tried to be careful, maintaining a respectful distance and a professional demeanour.
 She was Logan’s stepsister.
 Part of the team.
 Off-limits in every way that mattered.
-Then she smiled at him, a proper one, and his insides shifted a bit as he returned it.
+Then she smiled at him, a proper one, and he found himself smiling back before he’d decided to.

-But this morning, walking beside her with the river glinting through the trees, watching her face soften when she talked about the water — he’d wanted to reach for her hand.
+But this morning, walking beside her with the river glinting through the trees, watching her face soften when she talked about the water — he’d wanted to slow down, to stay in step with her a little longer than necessary.

 His phone buzzed on the counter.
 Once.
 Twice.
 The specific pattern that meant encrypted.